Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/black_track/E-commerce_PHP_black_track.md

 ## Mail
 You have to add a "forgot password" button for the login page.
 When the user click on it, he should receive an email with a link to reset his password.

-When the user confirm a command, he should also sreceive an email with the details of his command.
+When the user confirm a command, he should also receive an email with the details of his command.

 ## Payment

 You have to add a payment system to your website.
 You can use a third party payment system like [Stripe](https://stripe.com/fr) or [Paypal](https://www.paypal.com/fr/home) or you can create your own payment system.

+## Google Connection

+You have to add a "Google connection" button on the login page.
+When the user click on it, he should be able to connect with his google account.